 The Amateur Championship returned to Royal Liverpool in 1995, bringing the qualifying rounds to Wallasey.
 The Amateur Championship returned for a second time to the region in 2000.

 In 2006, Royal Liverpool hosted The Open Championship for the first time since 1967.
 Wallasey was selected to host Final Qualifying for the Championships, and a strong field turned out, noticeably a young Daniel Willett from Rotherham Golf Club, later to become the 2016 Masters Champion.
-Other names in the field were Daniel Brooks, Marcus Brier, and Matthew Nixon, all of whom currently hold a European Tour Card.
+Other names in the field were Daniel Brooks, Marcus Brier, and Matthew Nixon, all European Tour players.